Updated on

 Nursing Care Plans

-Once the nurse identifies nursing diagnoses for an altered mental status, nursing care plans help prioritize assessments and interventions for both short and long-term goals of care.
-In the following section, you will find nursing care plan examples for altered an mental status.
+Once the nurse identifies nursing diagnoses for altered mental status, nursing care plans help prioritize assessments and interventions for both short and long-term goals of care.
+In the following section, you will find nursing care plan examples for a patient suffering from AMS.

 Acute Confusion